CZ-Sync/code-sandbox/aTashie_streamflowSignatures/README.md

 Additionally, the script leverages the HydroSHEDS to identify all watersheds upstream each gage, which allows for a quick identification of various watershed hydro-, socio-, geophysical features.

 Note that this workflow leverages several datasets that are not included in the github repo.
+All files (in the expected structure) are located here: https://drive.google.com/drive/folders/1N7wAXsQRexsNQi7h4tlwCf6um2VNUFLo.

-Please contact Arik Tashie (arik@climate.ai) for these datasets, if you do not already have them readily available
+Please contact Arik Tashie (arik@climate.ai) if you have any questions.

 ## Contributing